 The editors of that book helped found Darwin Day in the 1990s, honoring not just Darwin, but also "the achievements of humanity as represented in the acquisition of verifiable scientific knowledge."
-People had already been celebrating Darwin's birthday every Feb.
-12 for decades, but Darwin Day became a broad, global holiday for science, with Darwin as its patriarch — sort of like a less jolly, more scholarly Santa Claus.
+People had already been celebrating Darwin's birthday on Feb.
+12 for decades, but Darwin Day became a global holiday for science, with Darwin as its patriarch — sort of like a less jolly, more scholarly Santa Claus.

 But while Darwin's discovery of natural selection has revolutionized science, it has also inspired generations of critics.
 Some distrust it for religious reasons, seeing it as a threat to creationism or "intelligent design," and some just don't like to think of people as animals.
 Darwin wasn't anti-religion, though — he was on track to be a clergyman before his fateful Galapagos trip, and his body is buried at Westminster Abbey.

-Promoting peace between science and religion is the focus of another Darwin-themed event this month: the Clergy Letter Project's Evolution Weekend, which marks its ninth anniversary Feb.
-7-9.
+Promoting peace between science and religion is the focus of another Darwin-themed event this month: the Clergy Letter Project's Evolution Weekend, which marks its 10th anniversary Feb.
+13-15.
 The idea is for religious groups to discuss evolution, whether it's the basis of a sermon or just a side topic in Sunday school.
 Some advocates of intelligent design dismiss this as a push to "Darwinize" people, but it has nonetheless spread to 574 congregations in 13 countries and 45 U.S. states.

 There have also been renewed efforts lately to make Darwin Day a U.S. holiday.
 Rep. Rush Holt of New Jersey, for example, introduced a resolution in 2013 "expressing support" for the federal designation of Darwin Day, an idea first floated in 2011 by former Rep. Pete Stark of California.